 Roads, Tracks & Paths

 If it's a thick forest or jungle, flying units must pass a Fitness test each turn they wish to fly or glide.
-Failing by less than 6 counts as the creatures landing.
-On a failure of more than 6, they impact trees, and take 4 blunt damage.
+On a failed roll, they impact trees, and take 4 blunt damage.
 These denser terrains also count as Difficult Terrain.

 Water, soft sand, rocky ground and similar count as difficult terrain, as does a particularly thickly wooded forest or jungle.
 All ground-based units travel at half their normal speed when moving through difficult terrain.